FormidableLabs/serverless-jetpack/README.md

 ## How it works

-The Serverless framework can be amazingly slow during packaging applications that have lots of files from `devDependencies`.
-Although the `excludeDevDependencies` option will remove these from the target zip bundle, it does so only **after** the files are read from disk, wasting a lot of disk I/O and time.
+Serverless built-in packaging slows to a crawl in applications that have lots of files from `devDependencies`.
+Although the `excludeDevDependencies` option will ultimately remove these from the target zip bundle, it does so only **after** the files are read from disk, wasting a lot of disk I/O and time.

-The `serverless-jetpack` plugin removes this bottleneck by performing a fast production dependency on-disk discovery via the [inspectdep][] library before any globbing is ddone.
-The discovered production dependencies are then converted into very efficient patterns that are injected into the otherwise normal Serverless framework packaging heuristics to efficiently avoid all unnecesssary disk I/O due to `devDependencies` in `node_modules`.
+The `serverless-jetpack` plugin removes this bottleneck by performing a fast production dependency on-disk discovery via the [inspectdep][] library before any globbing is done.
+The discovered production dependencies are then converted into patterns and injected into the otherwise normal Serverless framework packaging heuristics to efficiently avoid all unnecessary disk I/O due to `devDependencies` in `node_modules`.

-Process-wise, the `serverless-jetpack` plugin detects when built-in packaging applies and then takes over with a packaging process that mostly mimics what Serverless would do, just faster.
+Process-wise, the `serverless-jetpack` plugin detects when built-in packaging applies and then takes over the packaging process.
 The plugin then sets appropriate internal Serverless `artifact` fields to cause Serverless to skip the (slower) built-in packaging.

 ### The nitty gritty of why it's faster